Code-Institute-Submissions/lilychuang78-milestone2-1/README.md

         - In Language section, the website can be translated using Google translation with traditional Chinese option. [(see)](assets/images/readme/translation1.png) And the website can be reverted to English by clicking "show original" [(see)](assets/images/readme/translation2.png).
 The automatically appeared bar can be removed by clicking x icon.
         - In Culture section, I am able to understand the culture of Taiwan by reading the description and even more by watching an YouTube video [(see)](assets/images/readme/video.png).
 And I am able to close the video by clicking x icon when I don't want to watch anymore.
         - In Business section, both Taiwan and Global scores in Expat Insider survey in the chart can be displayed when the cursor hovers over [(see)](assets/images/readme/business.png).
 I am able to compare the scores of Taiwan and Global, which are easily distinguishable because of the presented green and red color bars.
-    - Cuisines images can be zoom in.
+    - Cuisine images can be zoom in.
 I can see the name of the cuisines.
 The images can be displayed as a slideshow, full screen and further zooming to see the details of the cuisines.
 When I want to go back to the page, I can close it by clicking close x icon.
     - In Attraction section, markers on the Google Map are clickable.
 An info window shows up.
 I am able to see the name of the place, image and description of the place [(see)](assets/images/readme/infowindow.png).
 A link is provided to link to an external website and opens a separate touristic webpage, so I can search more information by entering keywords.
 When I want to see other info window of other places, I have to close the window first, otherwise they might be overlapped.
 The info window can be closed by clicking the x icon.
     - The contact form can be used only when all the input sections are all filled and with a correct formatted email, then the form can be sent.
 Otherwise, there are alerts which reminds me not to leave an empty or invalid entry.
 [See](assets/images/readme/email_alert1.png) and [here](assets/images/readme/email_alert2.png) of the alerts.
     - The social media icons can link to separate webpage of the social media website, instead of replacing the current webpage.